 Tracy Kelley “Wunushq” is a proud member of the Mashpee Wampanoag Tribe.
 She was born and raised on the unceded territory of the Mashpee Wampanoag where she lives her purpose through youth work and language reclamation.
 She has been growing with Wôpanâôt8âôk (Wampanoag language) since the Wôpanâak Language Reclamation Project’s inception in 1993, as a language apprentice, student, instructor, illustrator, and author.

-Ms. Kelley received her BA in Journalism and English from the University of Massachusetts—Amherst, but has always maintained commitment to her tribal community through her passion for her indigenous language.
-Currently, she is pursuing her master’s degree as part of MIT’s Indigenous Language Initiative where she studies theoretical linguistic coursework while simultaneously advancing her community’s language needs.
+Ms. Kelley received her BA in Journalism and English from the University of Massachusetts—Amherst, and has always maintained commitment to her tribal community through her passion for her indigenous language.
+She earned her Master’s degree as part of MIT’s Indigenous Language Initiative where she studied theoretical linguistic coursework while simultaneously advancing her community’s language needs.
 She is focusing on increasing the tribe’s accessibility to pedagogic materials that incorporate audio and visual material.
-Her thesis focuses on development of digital language learning tools for her tribal community.
+Her thesis resulted in the "Kun8seeh"digital language learning tool for her tribal community.

 I would first like to acknowledge Manut and my Ancestors for the gift of Wôpanâôt8âôk.
 I am truly grateful for the sacrifice and prayers made seven generations ago to be on this path.